vikramnayyar/Restaurant-Rating-Prediction/README.md

 |  ├── top_cuisines.png              # Top cuisines figure
 ├── requirements.txt                 # Required libraries
 ```
+**Note :** Data and Model directories are empty due to Github upload size restriction.
+These directories fill up by running corresponding scripts.
+This is already explained in Technical Description section.
+The project directory structure is given as follows

 ## Installing Dependencies
 Foremost running the project, installing the dependencies is essential.